leoloveisme/veronika/brainstorming.md

 ## Traveling

 Shall she travel with the first newborn child?
 Will she travel with the first newborn child?
 Where will she go first?

-How many children?
-Gender of the children, etc...
+India.

 Boy (older more loved by Veronika) and girl (younger more loved by Eduard)